“Get Those Heels Down!” part 1

 But they’re not.
 Furthermore, in the course of daily life there are very few opportunities which cause a normal person to use their feet in a heels down position.
 Consequently, muscles, tendons, and ligaments must be conditioned to this unusual position.
 Let’s talk about how to get your heels down in this three part article.
 This first part talks about why do riders need to get their heels down.

-For the best results get your students to engage in the process of learning and conditioning for heels down.
+Since this’ll be a voluntary action from the rider, a wise instructor will get the rider’s mind engaged in the process of learning and conditioning for heels down.
 Without a clear understanding of what it’s for, what it looks like and how to and not to get heels down, a rider won’t make it very far out of the starting blocks in their riding career.
 Well, they might get out of the blocks but they’ll continue to progress in peril.

 Keeping the heel down is a basic building block in the foundation of good riding.
 Notice I didn’t say the first basic building block.
 That’s because it’s one of many building blocks required to create a good foundation.
 Some of the foundation is taught concurrently and some is not.
 Frequently it depends on the age and ability of the student.